cassini1010/documentations/docs/GoogleITAutomatin.md

 System crash log files are located in `/var/log` in linux and for windows we can look at the `Event Viewer` tool.

-`strace` (system trace) can also be used in linux to find out which system call is made dering the crash to identify the root cause.
+`strace` (system trace) can also be used in linux to find out which system call is made during the crash to identify the root cause.

 # Configuration management Cloud